 Epaulet Ladybird Rhyzobius chrysomeloides

-Other names: Round-keeled Rhyzobius
+Other names: Arboreal Ladybird Round-keeled Rhyzobius

 This is the commonest ladybird in my recording area, occurring in pine trees, Ivy and ornamental evergreen shrubs.